Nesvilab/MSFragger/tutorial_fragpipe.md

 ## Specify input files:
 In the next tab, 'Select LC/MS Files',
-1. Drag & drop mzML files into the window or select 'Add files' or 'Add Folder Recursively' (to add all files in a folder, including those in subfolders).
+1. Drag & drop LC/MS files into the window or select 'Add files' or 'Add Folder Recursively' (to add all files in a folder, including those in subfolders).
 If you have multiple fractions or experimental groups, specify the Experiment/Group for each file.
 Each unique identifier will have its own column in the resulting combined peptide & protein reports.
 Experimental conditions should be separated from the replicate number with an underscore ('\_').
 Shown here are two experimental conditions (A, B) with three replicates each (1-3).
 The same identifier can be specified for multiple fractions belonging to the same sample.
 If no Experiment/Group identifiers are given, only one PSM/peptide/protein report will be generated.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_2.png)